Tylersuard/yell_at_the_clouds_MCP_server/README.md

 ## 😂 Why This Project Exists

-* Sick of “serverless” functions that still cost you a kidney?
-* IoT gadgets smarter than your toaster yet somehow dumber than a potato?
-* Need a safe outlet for the primal scream you’ve been bottling up since high school chemistry?
+Need a safe outlet for the primal scream you’ve been bottling up since high school chemistry?
 **YATCaaS** forwards your anguish to a real, live human intern (codename: **Cloud Yeller**).
 Said intern sprints outside, shakes a fist at the sky, and bellows your message until the neighborhood dogs file noise complaints.
 Will the clouds respond?
 Absolutely not.
 Then again, neither will your houseplants.